lozenlin/SampleEFDICMS/README.md

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, SampleEFCMS is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, SampleEFDICMS is maintained under [the Semantic Versioning guidelines](http://semver.org/).

 ## Copyright and license

-Code and documentation copyright 2017-2018 the [lozenlin](https://github.com/lozenlin) Code released under the [MIT License](https://github.com/lozenlin/SampleEFCMS/blob/master/LICENSE).
+Code and documentation copyright 2017-2021 the [lozenlin](https://github.com/lozenlin) Code released under the [MIT License](https://github.com/lozenlin/SampleEFDICMS/blob/master/LICENSE).
 Documents released under [Creative Commons](https://creativecommons.org/licenses/by/4.0/).